Joe-Collins-1986/travel-app/README.md

 # Credits
    ## Development Resources
    The following sources acted as guidance for understanding.
-No code was taken directly for use in this project.
+No code was taken directly for use in this project:

-   * To be added ...
+   * [Dennis Ivy]( https://www.youtube.com/@DennisIvy) – Youtube Instructor – Helped develop basic Django functionality knowledge.
+   * [Corey Schafer]( https://www.youtube.com/@coreyms) – Youtube Instructor – Helped develop basic Django functionality knowledge.
+   * [thenewboston]( https://www.youtube.com/@thenewboston) – Youtube Instructor – Helped develop basic Django functionality knowledge.
+   * [B Learning Club]( https://www.youtube.com/watch?v=zwBKm8xp9V0&t=6s) – Youtube tutorial video – Helped develop understanding of Django taggit usability.
+   * [developedbyed](https://www.youtube.com/watch?v=Nt70Ld0dJCM) - Youtube tutorial video – How to build Parallax image effect.
+   * Code Institute Slack Community Support – Aided in the testing of the project and discussions regarding issues and features.
+   * Code Institute Tutor Support – Code Institute for queries on issues I required clarification on.
+   * Stack Overflow used for generalised queries during development.

-   ## Media Resources
+   ## Media and Content Resources

-   * To be added ...
+   * Images - See Website Design Imagery for links to the image/icon sites used within this project [here](#imagery).
+   * Map SVG – The original SVG map was taken and tailored from the following source [here]( https://simplemaps.com/resources/svg-world).
+   * Countries JSON – The JSON used to populate the Country Info was taken from [here](https://gist.github.com/keeguon/2310008?permalink_comment_id=4255990#gistcomment-4255990).

    ## Acknowledgements

    * Thank to my Mentor (Spencer Barriball) for his feedback and guidance.
    * The Code Institute Slack community for helping with any and all queries.